Update Headers in PDF documents via .NET SDK

-API for adding Headers to PDF documents with Aspose.PDF Cloud .NET SDK
+API for working with Headers of PDF documents with Aspose.PDF Cloud .NET SDK

 For adding headers to PDF documents, we’ll use Aspose.PDF Cloud .NET SDK This Cloud SDK assists .NET programmers in developing cloud-based PDF creator, annotator, editor, and converter apps using C#, ASP.NET, or other .NET languages for various cloud platforms.Open NuGet package manager, search for Aspose.PDF Cloud and install.
 You may also use the following command from the Package Manager Console.